LSS-Manager/LSSM-V.4/docs/en_GB/suggestions.md

 On our <discord/> you can make suggestions in the <discord-channel channel="suggestions"/> channel.

 ## on GitHub
-You may also open an issue on <a :href="$theme.variables.github + '/issues'" target="_blank">GitHub</a>.
+You may also open an issue on [GitHub][github.issues].
 Please check if an issue for this suggestion already exists and then follow it up.

 <!-- ==START_FOOTER== Do NOT edit anything below this line!
 Any edits will be removed as content is auto generated! -->
 [lssm.status]: https://status.lss-manager.de/